 Those suffering from catastrophic injuries endure substantial trauma—both physical and emotional.

 Therapy, counseling, and other assistive therapies are necessary to help someone learn to live in a drastically new manner due to their injury.

 Some catastrophic injuries may not be initially apparent after an accident.

 The statute of limitations in California for personal injury cases is two years from the date of the accident.
 However, some with catastrophic injuries may receive a delayed diagnosis.

 Additionally, those suffering from a catastrophic injury may delay bringing a claim due to incapacity or the inability to get a claim due to the injury.

-Contact a California Personal Injury Lawyer Today
+Contact Our Experienced San Francisco Personal Injury Lawyer Today

 For over thirty years, the Law Office of Chuck Geerhart has steadfastly represented the interests of injured victims and assisted them in recovering just compensation for their harm.